 Big, expansive, sweeping.
 Long traverses across snowfields and sasa.
 That’s Gassan.
 The mountain sports half a dozen main approaches from all points of the compass.
 A somewhat unvaried (at least from my hike up from Yudono Onsen) yet fantastic hiking experience on a mountain with a history stretching back through the ages.

-An awe inspiring cathedral of smoothe faced stone in the Chichibu Mountains.
-Seems dwarfed by Kinpu next door and the approach is relatively short thus things are over pretty quickly but the climb through the spires of stone is mezmerising.
+An awe-inspiring cathedral of smooth-faced stone in the Chichibu Mountains.
+Seems dwarfed by Kinpu next door and the approach is relatively short thus things are over pretty quickly but the climb through the spires of stone is mesmerising.
 Maybe deeper research can unearth better approaches from trailheads other than the walk off Kinpu or the main trudge up from the bus stop.

 Not the highest peak in the Kamikochi neighbourhood but once you prise your eyes from the looming crags of the Hotakas this gas billowing cone suddenly grabs your attention and you wonder how you missed it at all.
 Yake-dake (The Burning Peak) offers up a thrilling hike to its safe highpoint amongst sulphur spewing vents.
 Its crater is divided into two distinct sections: one cradling a shallow emerald pond that reflects the jagged rim overhead and the other area a gaping, gas issuing, black pit.

-With a multitude of trailheads and a ropeway for easier access Daisetsuzan is the perfect opening act to a traverse of the major peaks of the national park of the same name.
-You can climb up via wetlands and forests to the steaming vent ridden summit cone on the Asahikawa side of the mountain or come in from Sounkyo where waterfalls plummet from precipitious crags and the traverse of a vast volcanic plateau is required.
+With a multitude of trailheads and a ropeway for easier access, Daisetsuzan is the perfect opening act to a traverse of the major peaks of the national park of the same name.
+You can climb up via wetlands and forests to the steaming vent-ridden summit cone on the Asahikawa side of the mountain or come in from Sounkyo where waterfalls plummet from precipitous crags and the traverse of a vast volcanic plateau is required.

-Oh the verdant greens of Aizu-koma on a midsummer’s day.
-Its mountain top pools reflecting dazzling blue sky.
+Oh, the verdant greens of Aizu-koma on a midsummer’s day.
+Its mountain top pools reflecting the dazzling blue sky.
 The climb from Hineomata was the usual steep, forested affair.
-The summit area alone however knocks Aizukoma up into the top half of these rankings.
+The summit area alone, however, knocks Aizukoma up into the top half of these rankings.
 A walk along the ridge from the Oze Visitor Centre could very well propel this mountain higher up these tables.
-A note to self has been written to do just this.
+A ‘note to self’ has been written to do just this.

 Overlooking the splendid lake dotted highland of Urabandai – a realm of the old volcano’s own creation – Bandai lures all manner of outdoor enthusiasts.
 Hikers venture onto Bandai’s wooded slopes via trails circumventing multihued pools leeching a variety of minerals.
 Rugged remnants of the old crater walls still stand from the blasts that rocked the district over a hundred years ago.

-The climb to 3033m from Kitazawa-touge isn’t as strenuous as other hikes in the Southern Alps and so doesn’t offer up many of the encumbent thrills that usually ensue.
-But so what, Senjo-dake is a splendid peak and can be enjoyed without much fear of pummeting to one’s doom if the views take one’s mind off the trail underfoot.
+The climb to 3033m from Kitazawa-touge isn’t as strenuous as other hikes in the Southern Alps and so doesn’t offer up many of the incumbent thrills that usually ensue.
+But so what, Senjo-dake is a splendid peak and can be enjoyed without much fear of plummeting to one’s doom if the views take one’s mind off the trail underfoot.